 - Each tally of merits earns a ‘distinction dot’.
 Children collect their dots on a card and when they achieve 20, they will receive their first reward.
 They will continue to accumulate dots, earning rewards at intervals of 40, 80 and 100.

 - The Golden Wall, present in each classroom, provides an opportunity for children to gain ‘golden bricks’ for following our Golden Rules!
 At the close of each term, we place all the bricks in a hat and draw a winner.
 The draw ensures that all children will continue to be motivated throughout the term.

 - Each week a pupil will be chosen as ‘Star of the Week’ in recognition of positive behaviour across all aspects of school life.
 They will receive their certificate in Celebration Assembly, to which parents are specifically invited.

 - Building Learning Power (BLP) encourages us all to be resilient, resourceful and reflective learners; when the children display these characteristics, it will be acknowledged by teachers and peers alike.

-- Class Collaboration – this is designed to ‘recognise’ positive learning behaviours that work to support the whole class and not just the individual.
-As such, all members of the class (and that includes the teachers) will work together to achieve the particular focus on that day or week.
+- Class Collaboration – this initiative runs right across school and is designed to ‘recognise’ positive learning behaviours that work to support the whole class and not just the individual.
+As such, all members of the class will work together to achieve the particular focus on that day or week.
 The foci will range from listening well to perfect presentation and beyond.
 The children will be encouraged to identify targets that will help us all and serve to accentuate the positive.
-By working together we will ensure that everyone’s name appears on the board by the close of each day/week.
-Our reward will be an enormous CHEER!
+By working together, we will ensure that everyone’s name appears on the board by the close of each day/ week.